undp/undp-national-carbon-registry/README.md

-## 📄 Description – Côte d'Ivoire National Carbon Credit Registry Côte d'Ivoire Template of National Carbon Credit Registry
+## 📄 Description – Côte d'Ivoire National Carbon Credit Registry Template

 This repository contains the **template source code** for the **National Carbon Credit Registry** developed for the Republic of Côte d’Ivoire.
 It is based on the **🧩 open-source reference implementation by UNDP**, recognized as a **Digital Public Good (DPG)**.